 Some events held in the Plaster Student Union, the organization may be asked to hire security officers to oversee the event to ensure that a safe environment is maintained.
 Any organization wishing to have security at an event may do so.
 Requirements to provide security for a particular event will be assessed jointly by the Safety, Student Engagement and Event and Meeting Services offices.
 Determination of security needs will be based upon expected attendance, the history of the Sponsoring Organization, the nature of the event, the date selected, and other factors.
 The Event and Meeting Services Office will help the Sponsoring Organization to hire security officers.
 The cost of such services will be billed by Event and Meeting Services to the Sponsoring Organization.
 In addition, Sponsoring Organizations are responsible for maintaining control of the entrance doors to the event, and using ushers in aisles if necessary.
 Crowd control should be discussed with the Event and Meeting Services Office in advance.

 Students wishing to hold a senior recital (music majors) may reserve the PSU Theater at the off-campus rate with the campus community discount.
 If a recital is sponsored by a University department and is related to requirements for a class, the instructor needs to make a reservation through academic scheduling, and the PSU Theater is not an appropriate venue.
-To reserve Coger Theater, the student/instructor should contact Theatre & Dance.
+To reserve Coger Theater, the student/instructor should contact Theatre and Dance.
 To reserve Ellis Auditorium, the student/instructor should contact the Music Department.

 Event and Meeting Services Office staff are responsible for clearing the 3rd floor to the Games Center via the center stairways.
 Radios should be carried to aid in communicating the “All Clear” when received.